Grinseteddy/AiCollections/AiComparison/README.md

 ## Examples

 As OpenAPI example a simple [Task Management API](./TaskManagement.yaml) is used.
+The usage of a more sophisticated examples creates much better results.
+Therefore, [Task Management Enhanced](./TaskManagementEnhanced.yaml) was used to show the influence of a well-structured examples.
+Even more those enhanced examples are linted with a more sophisticated ruleset (see [Linting](#linting)).

 As AsyncAPI example the definition of an [Inventory Management](./InventoryManagement.aas.yaml) of an online library is used.
 It contains besides the event and schema definition the necessary Kafka bindings.